70 AWESOME CHRISTMAS GIFTS FOR TRAVELERS (updated Dec 2022)

 Life Straw or SteriPen

 Water is not drinkable everywhere in the world (or sadly, not in many parts of the world).
-Besides having a reusable water bottle, Life Straw or SteriPen are helpful items for travelers since you can immensely reduce the use of plastic.
+Besides having a reusable water bottle, Life Straw or SteriPen are helpful items for travelers since you can immensely reduce the use of plastic – and the weight in your hiking backpack.

 This SteriPen uses UV light to purify water.

-One of the best things in the world is snorkelling in warm tropical waters, observing the colourful underwater life.
+One of the best things in the world is snorkeling in warm tropical waters, and observing the colorful underwater life.
 Oh man, I could stay for hours underwater, every day!

 But renting equipment all the time can be costly.
-Not to mention that you never know, er, in which mouth the snorkel has been before. 😛 So snorkelling equipment can be a great Christmas gift for a traveler.
+Not to mention that you never know… er, in which mouth the snorkel has been before. 😛 So snorkeling equipment can be a great Christmas gift for a traveler who loves Nemos.

-Going on a snorkelling trip or just planning to spend a day by the beach and you don’t want to get all your stuff wet and dirty?
+Going on a snorkeling trip or just planning to spend a day at the beach and you don’t want to get all your stuff wet and dirty?
 Well, a dry bag is another useful thing for somebody who spends a lot of their time near water!
+I can tell you firsthand that’s an awesome Christmas gift for travelers!

 We can’t imagine our life without a travel pillow!